ZuseZ4/rust-project-goals/src/2024h2/Rust-for-SciComp.md

 Hardware for Benchmarks provided by LLNL and UofT.
 CI for the offloading work provided by LLNL or LLVM(?, see below).

+**Contributor:** jedbrown / Jed Brown

+Jed is a professor at the University of Colorado Boulder, and will be on sabbatical this academic year.
+He is a developer of numerical/scientific libraries and applications, and maintains some Rust crates and bindings to C libraries.

+Resources:
+* Development/testing server with NVIDIA and AMD GPUs that can be used for CI.

 ### Support needed from the project

-* Discussion on CI: It would be nice to test the Offloading support on at least all 3 mayor GPU Vendors.
+* Discussion on CI: It would be nice to test the Offloading support on at least all 3 major GPU Vendors.
 I am somewhat confident that I can find someone to set up something, but it would be good to discuss how to maintain this best in the longer term.

-* Discussions on Design and Maintainability: I will probably keep asking questions to achieve a nice internal Design on zulip, which might take some time (either from lang/compiler, or other teams).
+* Discussions on Design and Maintainability: I will probably keep asking questions to achieve a nice internal design on zulip, which might take some time (either from lang/compiler, or other teams).

 ## Outputs and milestones

 ### Outputs

-An `#[offload]` rustc-builtin-macro which makes a function definition known to the LLVM offloading backend.
+* An `#[offload]` rustc-builtin-macro which makes a function definition known to the LLVM offloading backend.
-A bikeshead `offload!([GPU1, GPU2, TPU1], foo(x, y,z));` macro which will execute function foo on the specified devices.
+* A bikeshead `offload!([GPU1, GPU2, TPU1], foo(x, y,z));` macro which will execute function foo on the specified devices.
-An `#[autodiff]` rustc-builtin-macro which differentiates a given function.
+* An `#[autodiff]` rustc-builtin-macro which differentiates a given function.
-A `#[batching]` rustc-builtin-macro which fuses N function calls into one call, enabling better vectorization.
+* A `#[batching]` rustc-builtin-macro which fuses N function calls into one call, enabling better vectorization.
+* Resolve outstanding issues with `ptx-kernel`, including ABI and shared memory.
+* Library support for safely exposing disjoint mutable access among GPU threads, and a proof-of-concept macro enabling safe kernels.

 ### Milestones